allen-cell-animated/cell-catalog/src/pages/disease-cell-line/AICS-105/index.md

   images:
     - image: aics-105_clone57_r369q.png
       caption: One vial of distribution lot was thawed (cells were treated with ROCK inhibitor for 24hrs post-thaw - refer to culture protocol).
+A four panel image of clone 57 (R369Q/wt) is shown here and is a representative image for all clones in the collection (except clone 89).
 Cultures were observed daily.
-Colonies were imaged one, four and five days post-thaw using a Leica microscope 4x and 10x magnification.
-A four panel image of clone 57 is shown here and is a representative image for all clones in the collection (except clone 89).
-Viability and colony formation one day and four days post-thaw.
+Colonies were imaged one (D1) and four (D4) days post-thaw using a Leica microscope at 4x and 10x magnification.
 Scale bars are shown.
     - image: r369q_cl89.png
       caption: One vial of distribution lot was thawed (cells were treated with ROCK inhibitor for 24hrs post-thaw - refer to culture protocol).
-Cultures were observed daily.
-Colonies were imaged one, four and five days post-thaw using a Leica microscope 4x and 10x magnification.
-A four panel image of clone 89.
-Viability and colony formation one day and four days post-thaw.
+A four panel image of clone 89 (wt/wt) is shown here.
 This cell line may exhibit transient poor morphology in the first three passages post-thaw.
         However, this sub-optimal phenotype resolves with continued passage.
+        Cultures were observed daily.
+Colonies were imaged one (D1) and four (D4) days post-thaw using a Leica microscope at 4x and 10x magnification.
 Scale bars are shown.
 genomic_characterization:
   diagrams:
     - title: Sanger Sequencing Results